draintips/guide/README.md

 ***Start completely from scratch ... without cloning or copying anything from GitHub.***

-- [Install mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) on your local machine, [create your own very first book with MdBook](https://rust-lang.github.io/mdBook/guide/creating.html) and get mdBook running so that you can play with your sandbox installation and book a bit ... *but do not play too much yet,* just KEEP your working sandbox book simple.
+- [Install mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) on your local machine, [create your own very first book with MdBook](https://rust-lang.github.io/mdBook/guide/creating.html); you might name it `sandbox`, because that's all it is.
+Just get mdBook running so that you can play with your `sandbox` installation and book a bit ... *but do not play too much yet,* just KEEP your working `sandbox` book simple.
 Play comes later.

-- Create a brand new, **completely EMPTY** repository on Github, with a very simple name, like `in` for initial.
+- Create a brand new, **completely EMPTY** repository on Github, with a very simple name, like `in` as in "initial"

-- Clone your new EMPTY repository to your local machine.
+- Clone your new EMPTY `in` repository to your local machine.

-- Copy ALL of the files from your minimal sandbox to that new empty `in` initial repository
+- Copy ALL of the files from your first minimal `sandbox` to that new empty `in` initial repository

-- In a terminal, cd into your new `in` repository and run the `mdbook serve --open` command to assure yourself that the copied very first local machine only sandbox is operational in the new `in` repository.
+- In a terminal, cd into your new `in` repository and run the `mdbook serve --open` command to assure yourself that the copied very first local machine-only `sandbox` is now operational, and working as expected in the new `in` repository.

-- Commit the working code to GitHub before making any extra additions, configurations, *keep your process as simple as possible* ... and then navigate to your new `in` repository on Github and confirm the commit happened.
+- Commit the working code from `in` repository to GitHub before making any extra additions, configurations, *keep your process as simple as possible* ... and then navigate to your new `in` repository on Github and confirm the commit happened.

 - At your `in` repository, go to `Settings`, then `Pages`, under the **Build and Deployment** heading, select the `GitHub Actions`, then configure an **mdBook** Actions to produce a `mdbook.yml` file in the `.github/workflows` directory of your new repository.  **Do NOT add/change anything in the code suggested by GitHub at this point,** *just `Commit changes`, do not change the Commit msg, just `Commit changes`.